-- Candidate must be an individual scientist or engineer.
+- Nominees must be an individual scientist, mathematician, or engineer.
 Groups or institutions will not be considered for this award.
-AAAS employees are ineligible.
-One scientist or engineer will be chosen to receive the award each year.
+One candidate will be chosen to receive the award each year.

-- Candidate must be a scientist or engineer actively conducting research in any scientific discipline (including social sciences and medicine).
+- Nominee must represent a field of science, technology, engineering and/or math (STEM) and be actively conducting research in any scientific discipline (including social sciences, mathematics, engineering and medicine).
 They may be based in academia, government or industry.
 Public engagement activities must be above and beyond job responsibilities.

 - Candidate must be “early career” which is defined as an individual who has completed their terminal degree within seven years of the deadline for nominations.

-Materials must be in English.
+Nominations and materials must be in English.

 You will be asked to provide: